 There are no standard guidelines on what amounts of which vitamins should be included in prenatal vitamins.
-And it’s also very difficult to know if the amounts listed on the package are the amounts actually contained in the vitamins.
+And it’s also very difficult to know if the amounts listed on the package are the amounts actually in the vitamins.

 When ConsumerLabs tested prenatal vitamins in 2004, they found that one brand contained twice as much folic acid as was listed on the label and did not disintegrate in the body.
 Read more about their testing here.

 ConsumerLabs also found that a common brand of a children’s gummy vitamin (which doctors sometimes recommend for pregnant women who can’t stomach the prescription prenatal vitamins) was contaminated with lead.

 Lead, which we now understand can be neurotoxic in even minuscule quantities.

 Moreover, prenatal vitamins don’t need approval from the FDA before they are marketed for pregnancy.

 Their contents aren’t tested by the FDA or any third-party organization.

 Claims made about their health benefits are not independently verified.

 “We find problems all the time,” Tod Cooperman, M.D., president of ConsumerLab.com, told me when I interviewed him for my book, Your Baby, Your Way.
 “We have found problems with prenatal vitamins in the past.”

 Prenatal vitamins are not an insurance policy, eating real food is